-This is definitely a “what not to say to a car salesman” – color preference.
-Even if you know you must have a blue granite, don’t say that.
+This is definitely a “what not to say to a car salesman” – No No – sharing your color preference up front.
+Even if you know you must have “pearl white”, don’t say that.
 If they know you want the exact vehicle they have in stock and they are the only dealership that has it they have the upper hand.
-That’s why before you ever enter a dealership you should know what vehicle you are want to see.
-Try telling the salesperson it isn’t the exact color you want but if the deal is right you’d consider it.
+That’s why before you ever enter a dealership you should know what vehicle you want to see.
+Try telling the salesperson it isn’t the exact color you want but if the deal is right, you’d consider it.
 Or when you get further into negotiations, “XXX dealership has the exact color and vehicle I want but I wanted to see if you would beat the deal they quoted me”.

 Answer: I don’t know if I need the heated seats, but I’ll consider them if the deal is right.

 You should know the answer to this question too but answering this question can also give the dealership information they can use against you.
 What if the features you want are hard to find?
 The dealership can charge more if they know you have limited vehicles to choose from.
 Doing your research before hand regarding trim levels and packages can help you know what models you should be looking at.

 TIP: Never get too excited during a test drive.
 Even if you love the car, keep your composure.

 Answer: I’ve done some research and XXX dealership is offering me $XXX for it.